track-asia/trackasia-native/CONTRIBUTING.md

 ## Semantic Versioning

-Trackasia uses tags for releases based on [SemVer](https://semver.org) versioning.
+MapLibre uses tags for releases based on [SemVer](https://semver.org) versioning.
 This is useful for checking out a particular released version for feature enhancements or debugging.

 You can list available tags by issuing the command `git tag`, then use the result